arkanis/php_simple_syntax_highlighting/README.md

    - This uses PHPs [nowdoc string syntax](https://php.net/nowdoc).
 That way we don't have to worry about escaping quotes or `$` signs.
    - We use `()` as regex delimiters (PHP allows [several](https://php.net/regexp.reference.delimiters)).
 That way we don't have to escape `/` characters.
-     Together with nowdow we don't have to worry about double escaping or escaping anything outside of regex characters themselves.
+     Together with nowdow we don't have to worry about double escaping or escaping anything except special regex characters themselves.
    - The [`x` extended syntax modifier](https://php.net/reference.pcre.pattern.modifiers) of the regex ignores whitespaces and allows `# comments`.
-     With it we can structure our regex however we want without getting a single line thats an unreadable mess.
+     With it we can structure our regex into multiple lines, indent code, add comments, etc.
+     In short, we don't end up with a single line thats an unreadable mess.

 2. Add named groups to match the parts you want to highlight: